manishchumun/My_first_neural_network/README.md

 # My first neural network

-This my project submission for the Deep Learning Foundation nano degree by Udacity.
+This is my project submission for the Deep Learning Foundation nano degree by Udacity.

 In this project, I built my first neural network from scratch to carry out a prediction the daily bike rental ridership.
 By building a neural network from ground up, instead of making use of popular tools, I gained a much better understanding of gradient descent, backpropagation, and other important concepts.